-6.5 Undergraduate Tuition Assistance and IEP Benefits for Children and Spouse of Current and Deceased Employees
+6.5 Undergraduate Tuition Assistance and IEP for Children and Spouse of Current and Deceased Employees

 Individuals eligible for undergraduate tuition benefits are the employee's spouse as well as natural or adopted children or stepchildren (of a current legal spouse) who are considered dependents for the purpose of the Internal Revenue Code and who are under age 25 at the beginning of the academic year, regardless of marital status.
-If the child turns 25 after the beginning of the academic year, such child will be eligible for tuition benefits throughout the entire academic year in which the child or stepchild reaches 25.
+If the child turns 25 after the beginning of the academic year, such child will be eligible for tuition assistance throughout the entire academic year in which the child or stepchild reaches 25.

-Employee's dependents will pay a minimum of 5% of tuition for 8 semesters consistent with the University's overall tuition plan.
-Dependents of employees with fewer than four years of continuation full time service will pay a percentage of tuition based on the number of years of continuation eligible service (see chart below).
+Employee's dependents pay a minimum of 5% of tuition for 8 semesters consistent with the University's overall tuition plan.
+Dependents of employees with fewer than 4 years of continuous full time benefit eligible service will pay a percentage of tuition based on the number of years of continuous eligible service (see chart below).